lortza/lortza.github.io/portfolio.md

   <h2>Rails Projects</h2>

-  <p class="section-explanation">Oh man.
-Writing web apps is so much fun.
-There is so much you can do and so many people available to do it along with you.
-These are some of the apps I've made.
+  <p class="section-explanation">Here are some of the Rails apps I've made.
 Of course, looking back at the code now, there is so much to be improved.
 I just keep marching forward onto new challenges.
 This week's challenge: learn jekyll and customize a theme.
 If you're seeing this page, then my efforts have led to a successful deployment :)</p>

   <div class="rails-sites">
     <div class="projects-subhead">
       <h1>Featured Project</h1>
-      <p>For those of you reviewing projects in a hurry</p>
+      <p>For those of you reviewing projects in a hurry, start here</p>
     </div> <!-- projects-subhead -->
   {% for project in site.featured_projects %}
     <div class="featured">